vibilanj/buttery-bot/README.md

 ## Todo

-- [ ] How to capture and store logs
+- [x] How to capture and store logs
 - [ ] Update commands in BotFather
+- [ ] Test with real users and concurrency, if not consider using thread local connections or SQLachemy

 ## Learning

 - load_dotenv function
 - Enum type
-- Dealing with decimals and calculations in SQL and Python
+- Dealing with decimal calculations
--
+- Logging